donaldRwilliams/IRCcheck/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="100%" />

-Quite the difference.
+Quite the difference (e.g., all true coefficients are positive).
 Note that the goal is then to select lambda, which will be quite the difficult task when the IRC is not satisfied.

 For Gaussian graphical models, use the function `irc_ggm()`.